 Although a large proportion of our students go straight on to Higher Education following the completion of their A Levels, there are other routes available for those who feel that university is not for them.
-As part of our Pre-U week we invite apprenticeship and gap year specialists in to explain about other pathways and a number of our past students have chosen alternative routes.
+As part of our Pre-U programme we invite apprenticeship and gap year specialists in to explain about other pathways and a number of our past students have chosen alternative routes.
 The Mentor Programme is also very effective in offering advice about opportunities available once you leave Sixth Form.
 We have a dedicated Careers Advisor who will be able to offer help and advice where needed.

 You will be given many opportunities to develop your leadership and team working skills.
 All Sixth Formers will become prefects and role models, however there are more senior positions within the prefect system for those who are keen to develop these leadership skills.
 The Senior Team are responsible for leading their charges in all Inter-House competitions, as well as co-ordinating the annual food bank charity event and the termly RAG Week.
 These important leadership roles help develop management and organisational skills, as well as the mentoring and coaching of younger students.
 Regular meetings with the Head and Head of Sixth Form are key for these important roles and those selected play an active part in the running of the school.

 The personal and social welfare of each of our students is paramount, however we do encourage independence.
 Your academic tutor will be your first point of contact for any concerns or issues and will also celebrate your achievements over the course of the two years.

 Boarding provides the ideal environment to dedicate quality time to A Level studies and coursework, as well as helping you to prepare for life away from home.
 Weekly, flexi and full boarding options are available, and full boarders enjoy a range of leisure and social activities at the weekends.
 In the spring term, Year 13 students are offered a home study arrangement.